 Many of us study international relations because we hope to improve our country's foreign policy or to make some positive impact on the world.
 And yet, the gap between the study of international relations and the practice of foreign policy seems as wide as ever.
 This paper offers one reason: political scientists are simply not producing the sorts of information that policymakers need.
 Average treatment effects -- the finding that comes out of most policy evaluation -- are of little use to foreign policymakers, who generally have the luxury of personalizing specific policy responses to each of the situations they confront.
 While average treatment effects tell us about the overall effect of a treatment on a group as a whole -- information that is useful when policymakers must implement a single policy over many units -- they tell us nothing about the likely effect of a treatment on a specific unit.
 In the context of personalized policymaking, average treatment effects do not provide foreign policymakers with the information that they need.
 Bridging the gap, then, requires that academics ask the sorts of questions that policymakers need answered and design their research to provide answers appropriate to the personalized context of foreign policymaking.
-(Status: Expect to submit for publication in Fall 2019)
+(Status: Expect to submit for publication in Spring 2020)

 Evidence-Based Foreign Policy Design